Read Time: 30 minutes

 Exchange Rate Effect

 International companies that sell across borders should be frequently analyzing the impact of currency fluctuations on sales volume and margin and revenue.
 This is especially true during times of inflation, stagflation, all the other “-ations”, and strong reserve currencies.
 But decomposing this effect has historically been a complicated endeavor, to say the least.
-Being able to assess these impacts, broken into different currencies or groups of currencies (in the same analysis), enables more strategic volume re-allocation.
+Being able to assess these impacts, broken into different currencies or groups of currencies (in the same analysis), enables more strategic volume reallocation.
 Companies can shift volumes to regions to take advantage of those favorable exchange rates and “unlock” new profit centers.

 New & Non-Repeat Business Effect

 A typical comparison analysis of one time period to another at the customer-product level, will only make sense if there is a purchase for that customer and product in both time periods.
 This “match” requirement is a gap in that level of analysis, as it will fail to account for both new, lost, and non-repeat business.
-But putting the focus and accounting for the “unmatched” business will enhance you understanding of and provide actionable insights into your business development, and sales performance, and product/customer behavior, and how they should affect your pricing strategies and sales forecasts.
+But putting the focus and accounting for the “unmatched” business will enhance your understanding of and provide actionable insights into your business development, and sales performance, and product/customer behavior, and how they should affect your pricing strategies and sales forecasts.

 Volume / Mix Analysis